S. Subramania Iyer: Professional career

-Practising as a Vakil at Madura from 1869 to 1885, he appeared in some important cases, the most notable among them being the Ramnad Zamindar's Case and the Meenakshi Temple Funds Misappropriation Case.
-While at Madura, he also earned a reputation as a public worker, being appointed a Municipal Commissioner of Madura and a member of the Local Board, besides being elected a member of the Devasthanam Committee of the Meenakshi Temple at Madura.
+Practising as a Vakil at Madurai from 1869 to 1885, he appeared in some important cases, the most notable among them being the Ramnad Zamindar's Case and the Meenakshi Temple Funds Misappropriation Case.
+While at Madurai, he also earned a reputation as a public worker, being appointed a Municipal Commissioner of Madurai and a member of the Local Board, besides being elected a member of the Devasthanam Committee of the Meenakshi Temple at Madurai.

-He presented an 'Address of Welcome', on behalf of the people of Madura, to the Prince of Wales, who visited Madura in 1875.
-In 1877, he gave evidence and pleaded for the necessity of protecting tenants from arbitrary eviction by the landlords, before the Famine Commission when it visited Madura.
-He also served as the Vice-Chairman of the Madura Municipality, from 1882 until his departure for Madras."
+He presented an 'Address of Welcome', on behalf of the people of Madurai, to the Prince of Wales, who visited Madurai in 1875.
+In 1877, he gave evidence and pleaded for the necessity of protecting tenants from arbitrary eviction by the landlords, before the Famine Commission when it visited Madurai.
+He also served as the Vice-Chairman of the Madurai Municipality, from 1882 until his departure for Madras."

 After his wife, Lakshmi's death in 1884, he shifted to Madras, where he emerged as a formidable rival to the redoubtable lawyers Bhashyam Aiyangar and Eardley Norton.
-Recognising his merit, the Government appointed him Government Pleader and Public Prosecutor in 1888, the first Indian to be appointed so.
+Recognising his merit, the Government appointed him Government Pleader and Public Prosecutor in 1888, making him the first Indian to hold such a position.
 As Government Pleader, he appeared in two sensational cases – the Nageswara Iyer Forgery Case and the Tirupati Mahant Case.
 He was appointed an Acting Judge in 1891 and continued in that position until being appointed a Judge of the Madras High Court in January 1895, succeeding Sir Muthuswamy Iyer to the bench of that Court.

-As Judge, amongst other cases, he presided over the insolvency court which investigated into the crash of a Madras bank, Arbuthnot & Co, in 1906.
+As a Judge, amongst other cases, he presided over the insolvency court that investigated the crash of a Madras bank, Arbuthnot & Co, in 1906.
 He also acted as the Chief Justice of the Madras High Court in 1899, 1903 and 1906, the first Indian to do so.
 After serving as a judge of the Madras High Court for 12 years, he resigned on 13 November 1907 due to failing sight, and was succeeded by Mr. Chettur Sankaran Nair.

 He presented the Welcome Address to the Prince of Wales, in 1914, on behalf of the public of Madras.